The teams building moats aren't renting AI

 I’ve been figuring this out in real time, mostly by watching founders and friends do smart things and asking a lot of dumb questions.
 This breakdown is as much for me as it is for you.

 But here’s what’s already obvious, owning your AI stack isn’t some fringe hacker project anymore.
 It’s becoming the move for teams who actually want control.
+Renting AI was the flex in 2024.
+But in 2025, and the savvier teams are building moats using open models like Llama and DeepSeek.

 Open source AI is about cutting API bills, speeding up ops, and keeping your data in-house where it belongs.